-When a fire breaks out on premises, it is possible to fight it yourself using one of the fire extinguishers that may be located in your building.
-However, certain types of fire extinguisher can’t be used on certain fires; doing so would do more damage than good.
+When a fire breaks out on-premises, it is possible to fight it yourself using one of the fire extinguishers that may be located in your building.
+However, certain types of fire extinguishers can’t be used on certain fires; doing so would do more damage than good.
 This article will explain the classification system of fires, and which extinguishers can be used on which.

 The European Standard Classification of Fires

 The ESCF is a method of classifying fires that are recognised throughout the European Union.
 Under it, fires are separated into 5 different classes, with an additional classification for electrical fires.
 Specifically, these categories are:

 - Class A: These are ordinary combustible fires and the most common kind.
 They occur whenever material like wood or paper reach their burning point.
 The fire will burn until either the heat, oxygen or fuel that is burning are removed.